 Have a Plan of “Attack” Similar to Your Self-Care Routine

-When I feel the initial sensations of anxiety, I immediately lie down, turn off the lights, breathe deep and slow, light some candles, grab a box of tissues, some CBD oil or meds, and zone out.
+When I feel the initial sensations of anxiety, I immediately lie down, turn off the lights, breathe deep and slow, light some candles, grab a box of tissues, some relaxing oil or meds, and zone out.
 Just like a fire drill, having a set plan for how to relax has helped me… relax.
 With a major attack happening every 2-4 months, I decided to establish a routine as nurturing and necessary as my nightly self-care rituals.
 Just as I would reach for my Gua Sha or face oils before bed, I also reach for my must-haves when I’m way too caught up in my feelings and the build-up begins.

 Medication Isn’t Always the Enemy